davidfstr/Crystal-Web-Archiver/README.md

 A few unique characteristics of Crystal:

+* The Crystal project file format (`*.crystalproj`) is suitable for long-term archival:
-* Downloaded pages are stored on disk in their original form as downloaded from the web, including all HTTP headers.
-This makes the downloaded file format suitable for archival.
+    * Downloaded pages are stored in their original form as downloaded from the web including all HTTP headers.
+    * Metadata is stored in a [SQLite database].

 * To download pages automatically, the user must define "groups" of pages with similar URLs (ex: "Blog Posts", "Archive Pages") and specify rules for finding links to members